EngGhaith/gds2palace_ihp_sg13g2/scripts/README.md

 These scripts support the workflow when using gds2palace with the AWS Palace solver.
+Include the script folder to your PATH.

 **combine_extend_snp.py** is a script to search for Palace S-parameter result files (port-S.csv) and convert them to the standard Touchstone SnP file format.
 The script will start searching at the current directory, and search through all directory levels below.
 If S-parameters include low frequency data, it will also run DC data extrapolation to provide a 0 Hz result, and save that into another file with suffix "_dc.snp"
 If port geometry information is available, as created by the latest version of gds2palace, an additional file with de-embedded results is created.
 This is an experimental feature, it adds port de-embedding for lumped ports by cascading negative series L at each port.